Confidence Intervals for Descriptive Statistics

 upper_boundCI = mean + 1.961268*se)

-\[ 95\% \text{ CI } = 6.11 \pm (1.96 \times .045) = 6.02, 6.20 \]
+\[ 95\% \text{ CI } = 6.11 \pm (1.96 \times 0.045) = 6.02, 6.20 \]

 Here, we see that the 95% CI calculated using a theory-based approach is 6.02 to 6.20.
-This theory-based or parametric method of calculating the CI is quite close to the 95% CI that we calculated using the bootstrap method for mean severity score.
-Akin to the bootstrap CI, this interval gives us a range of values within which we can be reasonably confident that the true population mean lies.
-In more precise terms — we can expect that 95% of the 95% CIs that we would calculate across an infinite number of random samples would include the true population parameter (i.e., the mean depression severity score among adolescents with a past-year MDE).
+This theory-based (or parametric) method yields an interval that is quite close to the 95% CI we calculated using the bootstrap method for the mean severity score.
+Like the bootstrap CI, this interval provides a range of plausible valuesfor the true population mean, based on our sample data.

 Interpretation of frequentist-based confidence intervals